COMMERCIAL EVICTIONS MORATORIUM

 COMMERCIAL EVICTION MORATORIUM RESOURCES

-The Commercial Eviction Moratorium is set to end on September 30, 2021 when the Governor’s Executive Order expires.
 State law controls what San Francisco and all local governments can do with respect to laws governing commercial landlords and tenants.
 San Francisco has been able to limit commercial evictions due to the Governor's Executive Orders, which temporarily suspends state law.
 On June 11, 2021 the Governor issued Executive Order N-08-21, which extended the timeframe for protections stated in the previous Executive Orders through September 30, 2021.
-Accordingly, the Moratorium Period began on March 16, 2020 and currently is scheduled to expire on September 30, 2021.
+The Governor did not issue any further extensions prior to the September 30, 2021 termination date.
+Accordingly, the Moratorium Period began on March 16, 2020, and ended on September 30, 2021.

-The moratorium has been in place since March 2020 and prohibits commercial evictions because of nonpayment due to COVID-19.
-It applies to any rent that was due from March 18, 2020 to September 30, 2021, and may be extended.
+Since March 2020, the moratorium has been in place and it prohibits commercial evictions because of nonpayment due to COVID-19.
+It applies to any rent that was due from March 18, 2020 to September 30, 2021.

 NOTE: The moratorium does not waive the obligation to pay this missed rent.
 See the detailed guidance on the moratorium for tenants and landlords provided by OEWD.

 9/27/21 Update: Mayor Breed signed an amendment to the Commercial Eviction Protections Ordinance on September 24, 2021, which provides certain commercial tenants with 50 to 99 employees up to six months after the moratorium expires to repay any missed rent.
 This amendment will not go into effect until October 24, 2021.
 Learn more about this amendment at the Board of Supervisors Legislative Research Center.